samjagtap/mini-wallet-exercise/README.md

 git clone https://github.com/samjagtap/mini-wallet-exercise.git

 # If you don't already have virtualenv then install .You can install them as follows.
-sudo apt-get install python3-pip sudo pip3 install virtualenv
+1. sudo apt-get install python3-pip
+2. sudo pip3 install virtualenv

 # Then set up your virtual env
-virtual .env
+1. virtual .env
-source .env/bin/activate
+2. source .env/bin/activate
-pip install -r requirements.txt
+3. pip install -r requirements.txt

 # Run migrations
-python manage.py makemigrations
+1. python manage.py makemigrations
-python manage.py migrate
+2. python manage.py migrate

 # Run setup script then run the django app

-source .env/bin/activate
+1. source .env/bin/activate
-python manage.py runscript setup_customer --traceback
+2. python manage.py runscript setup_customer --traceback
-python manage.py runserver_plus
+3. python manage.py runserver

 Then you can access your instance on the port and url specified.
 But it should be something like this https://127.0.0.1:8000